A weekly look at the UK weekend weather and walking locations around Britain. This week South Downs Way

 Summer is here and it looks like most of us will be staying in the UK over the coming months.
 Ideas for enjoying the local countryside, hills and coastlines will be needed, which is why the Ramblers have launched “Walk Your Way”.
 And also help those managing to holiday somewhere in Britain.

 This campaign offers ideas, challenges and tips to enjoy walking in green spaces and the great outdoors.
 Wherever you are, if you have walked before or not, are more experienced and looking for a challenge or wanting some new routes to try out.

 Sunshine and warmth can encourage more of us to be outside and June has finally brought some decent weather.
-Glorious sunshine and heat enabled temperatures to reach 28C (82F) in the first week.
+Glorious sunshine and heat enabled temperatures to reach 29.7C in London.
 This has been a stark contrast to the cool, wet May and cold, frosty but sunny April for the UK as a whole.
 Venturing out in all that rain may not have been so enticing but there will have been others who have continued to ‘Walk in Winter’ whatever the weather.

 Now that there is less mud and the layers of thick clothing aren’t needed, why not plan a walk or a ramble.
 This weekend does look ideal with a lot of dry weather, sunshine and warmth with only light winds.